 (1) As discussed in Note J, during the fourth quarter of fiscal 2014, the Company completed the wind down of its Sears Canada direct business.
-Accordingly, the operating results for the first three quarters of fiscal 2014 and each of the quarters for fiscal 2013 were restated for discontinued operations.
+Accordingly, the operating results for the first three quarters of fiscal 2014 were restated for discontinued operations.